Skip to main content

 The best party games for your sports-loving kids

-Use crepe paper (easier to break through) and make signs for each child in attendance.
-If you decide to go with regular paper, cut perforation lines to make it easier to rip when they run through.
-Announce the child’s name and have a little prewritten bio about them as they tear through the paper just like in the big leagues.
+For an all-star intro, use crepe paper since it’s easier to break through and make signs for each child in attendance.
+Announce each child’s name and have a little prewritten bio about them as they tear through the paper just like in the big leagues.

 A child getting a soccer ball for their birthday.